sims-lab/CapCruncher/docs/running_the_pipeline.rst

 .. note::

-    Multi-lane fastq files should be
+    Multi-lane FASTQ files should be
     concatenated prior to running the pipeline otherwise multiple separate analyses will be performed.